 - W6087 (Remote Support Technology/Equipment).
 This procedure code must be used for the costs associated with delivery, installation, adjustments, monthly testing, monitoring, maintenance, and/or repairs to the remote supports technology and equipment.
-This procedure code must also be used for the costs to purchase, rent, or lease: - Technology devices utilized in the home and community that are monitored by staff; - Technology devices utilized for two-way real time communication (if different from above); and - The equipment necessary to operate the technology devices. - W6088 (Remote Support Service).
+This procedure code must also be used for the costs to purchase, rent, or lease: - \circ ~ Technology devices utilized in the home and community that are monitored by staff; - o Technology devices utilized for two-way real time communication (if different from above); and - \circ \quad The equipment necessary to operate the technology devices. - W6088 (Remote Support Service).
 This procedure code must be used for the costs associated with staff's time actively monitoring technology devices or equipment and directly responding to the individual's needs.
 The units must reflect the number of hours that the individual is scheduled to receive Remote Supports during the authorization period. - ODP has not set a fee schedule rate for procedure codes W6087 and W6088.
 The rates for these procedure codes are considered vendor goods and services.
 This means the Supports Coordinator must enter the technology costs and hourly service delivery costs that are charged by the provider to the general public for Remote Supports.

-Procedure code W6087 and W6088 are not used for individuals receiving remote supports as method of Residential Habilitation (Community Home or Life Sharing) service delivery.
+Procedure code W6087 is not used for individuals receiving remote supports as method of Residential Habilitation (Community Home or Life Sharing) service delivery.

-Limitations: Remote Supports services cannot be authorized as a separate service on the service plan for participants who are authorized to receive Residential Habilitation (Community Homes or Life Sharing) services as monitoring by and interaction with professionals are covered in the rates for those services.
-The direct provision of Day Habilitation services shall not be rendered on the same days and times that Remote Supports services are rendered.
+Limitations: The direct provision of Day Habilitation services shall not be rendered on the same days and times that Remote Supports services are rendered.